 Currently, Little Caesars is the third largest pizza chain in the US with international locations in Asia, the Middle East, Australia, Canada, Latin America, and the Caribbean.
 Little Caesars has thousands of locations across the country and partners with some of the nation’s biggest corporations, such as Pepsi-Cola.
 It’s difficult to imagine that the pizza titan began with a really great blind date.

 In 1954, Mike Ilitch’s father decided to set his son up on a blind date with Marian Bayoff.
 Needless to say, the two hit it off and were married within just several months.
 Happily married, the two decided to invest their life savings into a pizza store in Garden City, Michigan, a suburb near Detroit.
-This became first Little Caesar’s location.
-A small and charming restaurant, Marian kept record of the restaurant’s sales in a spiral notebook.
+This became the first Little Caesar’s location.
+A small and charming restaurant, Marian kept a record of the restaurant’s sales in a spiral notebook.

 What began as a small Pizza Restaurant took off, filling with customers each day.
 As demand grew, the couple decided to open the first franchise location in 1962 in Warren, Michigan.
 The Warren location was the beginning of the franchise Little Caesar’s has become today.